Engee documentation

 Specification of reference points and tabular data

-These block parameters define the reference points and table data.
+These block parameters define the reference points and the data of the table.

 Number of dimensions

-Specifies the number of measurements in the table.
+Specifies the number of dimensions in the table.

 Breakpoints 1

-Specifies the vector of reference points corresponding to each measurement in the table.
+Sets the vector of reference points corresponding to each dimension of the table.

 Table data